 The statistics released by the National Sleep Foundation’s Sleep in America poll paint an alarming picture of the state of driving while tired in America.
 At least 60 percent of adult drivers, or about 168 million people, say that they have driven a vehicle while feeling drowsy in the past year.

-What is even more shocking is that out of this staggering number, one-third have admitted to actually sleeping behind the wheel, and 135 say they do it at least once a month.
+, one-third have admitted to actually sleeping behind the wheel, and 135 say they do it at least once a month.
 The National Highway Traffic Safety Administration estimates that around 100,000 crashes are caused by driver fatigue each year.
 These accidents result in around 1,550 deaths and 71,000 injuries.

 The statistics may be so high because the idea of driver fatigue has never been addressed in any nationwide code and each state treats it differently, creating inconsistency.
 There is also no test to determine fatigue as there is for alcohol consumption, so many people who sleep at the wheel go undetected.
 With such a high casualty rate, it is important to determine which groups of people are most at risk.